Decoding Psychopaths: The Wisdom of Psychopaths Summary

 Most of us would score around 2 on the Psychopathy Checklist–Revised (PCL-R) — a twenty-item questionnaire with a maximum score of 40.
 The entry level for psychopaths is 27.

 A transplant surgeon has five patients needing different organs, but none are available.
 A healthy traveler’s organs are compatible with all five patients.
-Is it morally right for the doctor to kill the traveler to save his patients?
+Is it morally right for the doctor to euthanize the traveler to save his patients?

-“You kill the guy and save the other five.
+“You do the guy and save the other five.
 It’s utilitarianism … The trick’s not to think about it too much … If I was the doctor, I wouldn’t give it a second thought.
 It’s five for the price of one, isn’t it?”

 3: Carpe Noctem